googleapis/google-cloud-java/generation/new_client/README.md

 # Principles

 The script should finish creating a pull request even when the newly created module fails to compile.
-This gives the user flexibility to fix things in the created pull request.
+This gives the user (release manager) some flexibility to fix things in the created pull request.

 # Common Errors

 ## Unable to clone googleapis-gen

 ```
 Creating a new module /usr/local/google/home/lawrenceqiu/IdeaProjects/google-cloud-java/java-vmwareengine
 gcr.io/cloud-devrel-public-resources/owlbot-java:latest